 Guide dogs

 The VA supports guide dogs that help blind and visually impaired veterans avoid obstacles.
 These dogs aren’t provided by the VA.
-Veterans who are approved for a guide dog are referred to organizations accredited by Assistance Dogs International or the International Guide Dog Federation.
+Veterans who are approved for a guide dog are referred to accredited organizations.

 Research programs

-VA researchers at sites in Atlanta, Georgia and Iowa City, Iowa, work on projects aimed at:
+VA researchers and universities are working on projects aimed at:

 Technology for veterans with vision problems

-The device relies on high-resolution screens, smart algorithms and a cutting-edge camera to help a person with low vision see clearly and lead an active, independent life.
+These devices rely on high-resolution screens, smart algorithms and cutting-edge cameras to help a person with low vision see clearly and lead an active, independent life.

-IrisVision is a low vision headset available to veterans through the VA.
-The headset helps people with eye conditions such as age-related macular degeneration, glaucoma, retinitis pigmentosa, diabetic retinopathy, optic nerve damage and cataracts.
+Another option is a low vision headset available to veterans through the VA.
+These headsets help people with eye conditions such as age-related macular degeneration, glaucoma, retinitis pigmentosa, diabetic retinopathy, optic nerve damage and cataracts.

-Visually impaired veterans may be eligible for OrCam’s MyEye device as well.
-The device, which mounts on a person’s eyeglasses, helps them read text, identify faces, pick out products while shopping and recognize barcodes.
-The Bluetooth-enabled device responds to hand gestures and voice commands.
-Israel-based OrCam makes the device.
+Visually impaired veterans may also be eligible for a device that mounts on a person’s eyeglasses, helps them read text, identify faces, pick out products while shopping and recognize barcodes.
+These devices respond to hand gestures and voice commands.